hardwario/website/content/case-studies/defra.en.md

 **Forest Research is the research agency of the Forestry Commission and part of the British Department for Environment, Food and Rural Affairs (Defra).**

-It is Great Britain’s principal organisation for forestry and tree related research and is internationally renowned for the provision of evidence and scientific services in support of sustainable forestry.

 It is Great Britain’s principal organisation for forestry and tree-related research.
 It is internationally renowned for providing evidence and scientific services in support of sustainable forestry.

 **Therefore, we were pleased to be approached by Vodafone, our partner, concerning a project focused on monitoring the impact of climate change on tree growth in the UK.**